 “You can’t build a reputation on what you are going to do.” - Henry Ford

 Gimbal Financial is an independent financial services firm, servicing clients with a single vision: honoring families, colleagues, clients, and suppliers through honest, objective financial guidance.
-Led by Keith Tyner and Jim Pinkston, we consider our firm a family, and since our founding, we have been inviting others along on the journey.
+Led by Keith Tyner, we consider our firm a family, and since our founding, we have been inviting others along on the journey.

 At Gimbal, we take the time to get to know each of our clients to discover their story and to understand what is important to them.
 By listening carefully to their needs and desires, we help them develop creative strategies and we recommend appropriate financial tools to guide them through life’s challenges.